BITSS/WorldBankFeb2017/README.md

 by [Garret Christensen](http://www.ocf.berkeley.edu/~garret)

 UC Berkeley ([Berkeley Initative for Transparency in the Social Sciences](http://www.bitss.org), [Berkeley Institute for Data Science](http://bids.berkeley.edu))
-### Materials for the November 2016 Reproducibility Training at the World Bank
+### Materials for the February 2017 Reproducibility Training at the World Bank

 The numbered files/directories will take you through the workshop in order.

 First, 1-Intro features a set of slides (Beamer/LaTeX slides rendered as PDF) that discuss the reproducibility crisis in the social sciences.

 Second, 2-GitDemo.md is an introduction to version control with Git.

-Third through Fifth are a series of examples of dynamic documents--one (or two) click workflows to better organize your workflow and make it reproducible.

-3-StataLaTeX shows a two-step method of combining Stata and LaTeX.

-4-StataMarkdoc shows a one-step method in Stata using the markdoc add-on.
-It's still under development.

-5-Rmarkdown shows a complete one-stop-shop of version-controlled one-click analysis and final paper in R Studio.

 -----------